nineteendo/welcome-to-python-ideas/README_NEW.md

     - Who will *maintain* the source code and documentation for this idea?
     - How burdensome will these jobs be for whoever is doing them?
     - How will you personally contribute to the realization of this idea?

-Please think about these requirements and questions and address them in the topic you create for your new idea.
-This will save your time and the time of others who read this forum (including core devs who need to sponsor PEPs) to raise and address them.
-In addition, others on this forum will be more likely to respond to and engage with your ideas, increasing the likelihood that they'll be adopted.

 The following articles provide general expectations about how Python is developed: